Waiea - 1118 Ala Moana

 No analysis available

-I searched all public remarks for explicit language indicating a passed fire/life safety evaluation (FLSE) or related certification and found none.
-In the absence of any mention and with no current documented value, I report false with medium confidence (absence of statement likely means no public claim of FLSE).
+I searched all public remarks for explicit FLSE/fire & life safety certification language (e.g., 'FLSE passed', 'passed fire inspection', 'fire safety certified') and found none.
+In absence of any mention and with no current value provided, the conservative assumption is false with medium confidence.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.